AoiSaya/FlashAir-Roulette/README.md

 ## How to play

 **1. Roulette**
 Power on without pressing anything.
+After about 5 seconds, the No.1 LED lights up.

 **2. Two LED roulette**
-Turn on the power while holding down the A button, and release the No.3 LED light.
+Turn on the power while holding down the A button, and release the No.2 LED lights up.

 **3. Demonstlation lit**
-Hold down the B button and turn on the power, and release the No.3 LED light.
+Hold down the B button and turn on the power, and release the No.3 LED lights up.

 **4. Wi-Fi detector**
-Hold down the A and B buttons and turn on the power, then release the No.4 LED light.
+Hold down the A and B buttons and turn on the power, then release the No.4 LED lights up.
 Scan the surrounding AP and display the strongest one.
 8 is the maximum, 1 is the minimum.

 ## Licence